WATCH: Corey Hirsch on Why We Need to Talk About Mental Health

 January 27, 2021.
 Article by: Government of B.C.

 About 70% of serious mental health issues start before the age of 25.
 Mental health challenges are very common, yet there’s stigma – or shame and blame – around mental health, which can make it harder for people to reach out for help.
-Especially for men who may feel pressured to appear tough or to hide their feelings.
+This stigma affects men who may feel pressured to appear tough or to hide their feelings.

 During the COVID-19 pandemic, many people are experiencing heightened feelings of stress, anxiety and depression – some for the first time.
 Some are facing increased pressures, including loss of income or employment.
 People may feel they need to be strong because the people they care about are counting on them.